Authorize AI-driven state transitions before they bind the enterprise.

 What is route completeness?

 Route completeness describes how much proof exists around a governed AI movement: event governed, no-bind proof, route registered, route tested, route enforced, or route complete.
-The current proof package supports controlled L4 route enforcement.
-Production L5 requires real production topology evidence; see the L4 to L5 progression.
+The current proof package supports controlled event-level route proof.
+Production L5 requires real production topology evidence; see the L1 to L5 progression.

 Does OntoGuard train the model?